|

 purchases, mostly at the Celebrity Sales in

-Oklahoma City, we have built up a herd of top quality breeding stock.
+Oklahoma City, we built up a herd of top quality breeding stock.

 Some of the most respected Peruvian, Bolivian, Chilean and North

-American bloodlines are represented in our herd.
+American bloodlines were represented in our herd.
 Our

-senior herd sires are both ALSA Grand Champions.
+senior herd sires were both ALSA Grand Champions.

 reproductive soundness along with elegance and presence, friendly